|

 She sees at first hand the problems that cuts

-in social and welfare services have made to the
+in social and welfare services have made to

-people she serves.
+the people she serves.

-"The increases in some diseases in the
+"The increases in some diseases in

-cuts in our public services" She says.
+to cuts in our public services" She says.

-"The Scottish Parliament must make it
+"The Scottish Parliament must make

-need.
+on need.
 Dealing with the causes of these problems

 will always be more effective and economic than

-dealing with their consequences".
+dealing with their consequences". |

 Even when successive Westminster governments were engaged

-in 'rolling back the frontiers of the state', Scotland has
+in 'rolling back the frontiers of the state', Scotland

-always been keen to retain direct provision - Tendering
+has always been keen to retain direct provision - Tendering

 and privatisation initiatives have almost always resulted

-in less outsourcing in Scotland than in England - from the
+in less outsourcing in Scotland than in England - from

-water referendum.
+Strathclyde water referendum.

 There is no evidence that the attitudes of the Scottish

-people to their services have changed, although people are
+people to their services have changed, although people

-and will fight for their services.
+value and will fight for their services.

-The move to 'opted-out' schools in England and Wales, for
+The move to 'opted-out' schools in England and Wales,

-schools embarking on that road.
+two schools embarking on that road.

-The size of the private health sector in Scotland is significantly
+The size of the private health sector in Scotland is

-smaller than in England.
+significantly smaller than in England.

 |

-Bernard Kamya is a Graduate
+Kamya is a Graduate Engineer, working

-Engineer, working for Aberdeenshire Council's
+for Aberdeenshire Council's Roads Department.

 He is keen to see the Scottish Parliament